 There's a big difference between choosing a college because it is strong in your major and choosing a college to help you figure out your major.
 Some colleges have intense four-year major curricula and expect you to dive right in to your studies.
 Others help you experience different fields, then choose a major.

-At many colleges, you are likely to start out taking large classes in lecture halls, perhaps accompanied by smaller discussion groups led by teaching assistants.
+At many colleges, you start out taking large classes in lecture halls, perhaps accompanied by smaller discussion groups.
 At other colleges, your classes may be small, offering more personal contact with professors and more interactive and collaborative methods of learning.
-One way to discover the instructional style you prefer is to sit in on various types of college classes, even at colleges where you don't plan to apply.

 Be honest with yourself about how ready you are to handle the new rigors of college instruction.
 No matter how well you did in high school, the intensity and freedom of the college academic environment is likely to be challenging.
-Colleges can help by providing tutoring, study circles, support for students with disabilities, and other avenues.
+Colleges can help by providing tutoring, study circles, accommodation for students with disabilities, and other support.